Installing and running Toolproof

 npx toolproof@v0.1.0

-#Downloading a precompiled binary
+#Downloading a Precompiled Binary

 ./toolproof

-#Building from source
+#Building from Source

-If you have Rust and Cargo installed, you can run cargo install toolproof to build from source.
+If you have Rust and Cargo installed:

 cargo install toolproof